-Article 23 (Degree Thesis)
+Article 23 (Degree Thesis, etc.)

-- 1. Submission of, initial examination of, and final examination of a thesis for a master's degree or a dissertation for a doctorate degree shall proceed pursuant to the Tokyo International University Rules regarding Degrees provided for separately. - 2.
+- 1. Submission of, initial examination of, and final examination of a thesis for a master's degree or a dissertation for a doctorate degree, as well as the initial and final examinations stipulated in each Item of Article 19, Paragraph 3, shall proceed pursuant to the Tokyo International University Degree Regulations provided for separately. - 2.
 In accordance with the provisions of Paragraph 2 of Article 19 and the provisions of the Tokyo International University Rules regarding Degrees, a person who has been enrolled for one year or longer in a program of the Graduate School and who has been deemed to have completed the program must submit a master's thesis by the date specified by the applicable school, and must pass an initial thesis examination and a final examination by the school's examining committee.